imjoseangel/k8s-gitops/README.md

-# Kubernetes GitOps - ArgoCD Self-Managed
+# 🚀 ArgoCD Self-Managed Example

-This repository contains an example about how to use an ArgoCD Self-Managed instance.

-The approach can be used for DR in production as it solves the Chicken and Egg Problem.
-To deploy it the first time:
+This repository demonstrates how to deploy a self-managed instance of **ArgoCD**.
+This approach can be used for disaster recovery (DR) in production environments by solving the Chicken and Egg Problem 🐔🥚.

-1. Create a Cluster.
-This repo is prepared for Kind Cluster.
-To enable the Ingress use:
+---

+## 🎯 Key Features

+- **Self-Managed ArgoCD**: Run your own ArgoCD instance for more control.
+- **Disaster Recovery**: Use this setup for production-level DR scenarios.
+- **Kind Cluster**: Easily deploy on a Kind Cluster.

+---

+## 🛠️ Prerequisites

+Before you begin, ensure you have the following tools installed:

+- [Kind](https://kind.sigs.k8s.io/) - A tool for running local Kubernetes clusters using Docker.
+- [kubectl](https://kubernetes.io/docs/tasks/tools/) - Command line tool for interacting with your Kubernetes cluster.

+---

+## 🚀 Deployment Guide

+Follow these steps to deploy your ArgoCD instance.

+### 1️⃣ Create a Kubernetes Cluster

+First, you'll need to create a Kubernetes cluster using [Kind](https://kind.sigs.k8s.io/).
+The configuration below sets up a cluster with Ingress enabled:

 ```bash
 cat <<EOF | kind create cluster --config=-